erikmacinnis/MaticNFTJumpingGame/README.md

-# A Simple Matic Ethereum Game Where You Can Earn NFTs
+# Matic Based NFT Jumping Game

 * Unguided Project
 * In the game make sure to hit the link to the Mumbai Faucet to retrieve some TMATIC to fully interact with the game